Vénus impudique

 The Vénus impudique ("Immodest Venus", also known as Venus Impudica and Vénus de Vibraye) is the first Paleolithic sculptural representation of a woman discovered in modern times.
 It was found by Paul Hurault, 8th Marquis de Vibraye in about 1864 at the famous archaeological site of Laugerie-Basse in the Vézère valley (one of the many important Stone Age sites in and around the commune of Les Eyzies-de-Tayac-Sireuil in Dordogne, southwestern France).

 Features

-The Magdalenian "Venus" from Laugerie-Basse is headless, footless, armless but with a strongly incised vaginal opening.
+The Magdalenian "Venus" from Laugerie-Basse is headless, footless, armless but with a strongly incised vulva.
 The figurine is eight centimetres tall and carved from ivory.
 Despite 'Venus' suggesting fertility, its features and flat stomach lead some to believe the figure depicts a young girl.

 Meaning and significance of the name

 The Marquis de Vibraye named it La Vénus impudique or Venus Impudica ("immodest Venus"), contrasting it to the Venus Pudica.
 Venus Pudica was a class of Roman sculptures depicting the goddess Venus who, unlike the Venus Impudique, were covering her naked pubis with her right hand, and her breasts with the other.
 It is from this name that we get the term "Venus figurines" commonly used for Stone Age sculptures of this kind.